 Rainwater collection, including rain barrels, is certainly nothing new; humans have been doing it for thousands of years.
 However, with the advent of cheap, potable water delivered right to your doorstep, those who harvest rain have become somewhat of an anomaly.
 This is changing in Washington State, largely for three reasons:

 On October 12, 2009, Ecology issued an Interpretive Policy Statement clarifying that a water right is not required for rooftop rainwater harvesting.
-There is also a Focus Sheet on this subject – see the links in the right column.

-Once you have collected the rainwater there are no limitations on its use.
 If and when the department determines that rooftop or guzzler rainwater harvesting systems are likely to negatively affect instream values or existing water rights, local restrictions may be set in place to govern subsequent new systems (there are currently no restrictions).
 However, Ecology generally does not expect the collection of harvested rainwater to cause problems or reduce the amount of runoff that would have occurred from the site in its natural, pre-development state.

 Rainwater Harvesting Calculator

 Ecology created a Rainwater Harvesting Calculator (RWH) to help Washingtonians size their RWH system based on the typical climate where they live.
 The model allows the user to test various RWH scenarios (different roof size, cistern size, indoor use, outdoor use) and see how well the desired use is achieved during a normal precipitation year.